African bush elephant: Musth

 Bulls in musth experience swelling of the temporal glands and secretion of fluid, the musth fluid, which flows down their cheeks.
 They begin to dribble urine, initially as discrete drops and later in a regular stream.
 These manifestations of musth last from a few days to months, depending on the age and condition of the bull.
-When a bull has been urinating for a long time, the proximal part of the penis and the distal end of the sheath show a greenish coloration, termed the 'green penis syndrome' by Joyce Poole and Cynthia Moss.
+When a bull has been urinating for a long time, the proximal part of the penis and the distal end of the sheath show a greenish colour, termed the 'green penis syndrome' by Joyce Poole and Cynthia Moss.
 Males in musth become more aggressive.
 They guard and mate with females in estrus, who stay closer to bulls in musth than to non-musth bulls.
 Urinary testosterone increases during musth.
 Bulls begin to experience musth by the age of 24 years.
 Periods of musth are short and sporadic in young bulls up to 35 years old, lasting a few days to weeks.
 Older bulls are in musth for 2–5 months every year.
-Musth occurs mainly during and following the rainy season when females are in estrus.
+Musth occurs mainly during and following the rainy season when females are in oestrus.
 Bulls in musth often chase each other and are aggressive towards other bulls in musth.
 When old and high-ranking bulls in musth threaten and chase young musth bulls, either the latter leave the group or their musth ceases.

-Young bulls in musth killed (raping some) 63 mostly endangered or rare rhinoceros (of both sexes) in Hluhluwe-Umfolozi Park and Pilanesberg National Park in South Africa during the 1990s.
-This behavior was attributed to their young age and inadequate socialisation; they were 17–25-year-old orphans from culled families who were spared due to their size and age but grew up without the guidance of either a breeding herd or dominant bulls.
+Young bulls in musth killed (and raping some) 63 mostly endangered or rare rhinoceros (of both sexes) in Hluhluwe-Umfolozi Park and Pilanesberg National Park in South Africa during the 1990s.
+This behaviour was attributed to their young age and inadequate socialisation; they were 17–25-year-old orphans from culled families who were spared due to their size and age but grew up without the guidance of either a breeding herd or dominant bulls.
 They entered musth prematurely and were rejected by older female elephants, thus leading to the assaults.
 Ecologist and gamekeeper Gus Van Dyk thought of a solution after the temporary solution of shooting three young bulls suspected of massacring the rhinos.
-When six adult bulls were introduced into Pilanesberg and ten bulls were introduced into Hluhluwe-Umfolozi -- each up to 45 years old -- the killings stopped.
+When six adult bulls were introduced into Pilanesberg and ten bulls were introduced into Hluhluwe-Umfolozi—each up to 45 years old—the killings stopped.
 Older male elephants suppress the musth and can also control the aggressiveness of younger bulls.